Do you want to know how to get rid of numbers from WordPress blog posts and landing page URLs?

-Remove Numbers from URL Slug in WordPress Block Editor
+Remove Numbers from URL Slug in the WordPress Block Editor

-To edit the URL of any content on your site, you can go ahead and edit your blog post or page.
+To edit the URL of any content on your site, you need to edit your blog post or page.

-Once you’re in the WordPress block editor, you can click on the gear icon at the top right corner and open the settings panel.
+Once you are in the WordPress block editor, you can click on the gear icon in the top right corner and open the settings panel.

 Next, simply scroll down to the Permalink section in the settings panel and edit the URL Slug.
 When you don’t have a title for a blog post, it will show the post ID by default.